logista/btsite/_posts/2015-08-02-bolton-contest.md

 ---
 layout: post
 title: Bolton on Szarkowski
-excerpt: "I'm starting to look at some more \"scholarly\" works on photography and its critique."
+excerpt: I'm starting to look at some more 'scholarly' works on photography and its critique.
+tags: [readings, bolton, szarkowski, critique]
 date: 2015-08-02
 ---